jonasbanurea/jelita-platform-microservices/README.md

 ## 📄 License

-Developed for thesis purpose - Monolith to Microservices Transformation
+Developed for Research/Education purpose - Developing a Microservices-Based Licensing Platform for West Java Using the SCSE Framework

 ---

-**Happy Testing! 🚀**